-Foxhills Golf Club and Resort is located next door to some real ‘A’ List golf courses, The two championship courses the Longcross and the Bernhard Hunt sit directly in the middle of Queenwood, Wentworth and Sunningdale in the Surrey countryside.
+Foxhills Golf Club and Resort is located next door to some real ‘A’ List golf courses, The two championship courses the Longcross and the Bernhard Hunt sit directly in the middle of Queenwood, Wentworth and Sunningdale all fabulous golf courses in England, in the Surrey countryside.

 The Longcross is Surrounded by Scots pine, beech and silver birch trees and has been named in England’s top 100 golf courses for the last five years.

 The Longcross is a stunning golf course and although is pretty short if you are not putting the ball in the right places from the tee you are unlikely to be in a position to score well, The rough is penal all over and expertly placed fairway bunkers mean that a real thought process has to go into each tee shot.